scalacenter/scala-advent-of-code/docs/2023/puzzles/day19.md

 ## Data structures

-We define following data structures for today's puzzle:
+We define the following data structures for today's puzzle:

 ```scala
 enum Channel: